gleam-lang/gleam/notes/talk.md

 statement -> function           : '$1'.
 ```

+Here's a Gleam module called "stack".
+It's made up of multiple statements, the
+module declaration at the top and each of the function definitions are
+statements.

 The rootsymbol of the grammar is a module.
-A module consists of a series of
+A module is defined as a series of
-statements, which in tern are defined as one more more statement.
+statements, and statements are defined as one more more statement.

 A statement is either a module_declaration, or a function.